 What projects would you like to work on next, or aren't showing us?

 Are you an anarchist?
-I see that you use that (A) thing in your sig.
+I see that you use that (A) symbol in your sig.

 In a very loose sense, perhaps.
-I just wanted to avoid writing my name too plainly.
-Labels are pretty silly because they're too broad to be applied to someone you don't know.
-If you apply them to yourself you confine yourself, becoming ignorant, and you also risk getting aggressive when just the label is attacked.
+I really just wanted to avoid writing my name too plainly.
+If you apply labels to yourself you risk confinement, filtering out perspectives, becoming more and more aggressive and entrenched as the label is attacked.

 Dude, it sounds like you're miffed, jaded or something.